apache/celeborn/docs/deploy.md

 # Sort shuffle writer uses less memory than hash shuffle writer, if your shuffle partition count is large, try to use sort hash writer.
 spark.celeborn.client.spark.shuffle.writer hash

-# We recommend setting spark.celeborn.client.push.replicate.enabled to true to enable server-side data replication
+# We recommend setting `spark.celeborn.client.push.replicate.enabled` to true to enable server-side data replication
 # If you have only one worker, this setting must be false
 # If your Celeborn is using HDFS, it's recommended to set this setting to false
 spark.celeborn.client.push.replicate.enabled true

 # Support for Spark AQE only tested under Spark 3
-# we recommend setting localShuffleReader to false to get better performance of Celeborn
+# we recommend setting localShuffleReader to false for getting better performance of Celeborn
 spark.sql.adaptive.localShuffleReader.enabled false

 # If Celeborn is using HDFS